AtharvaGokhale95/NLP_GenAI_LLM_Deployment/Notes/LSTM_RNN.md

       6. tanh layer (new candidate cell state): $\tilde{C}_t$ = tanh($W_c$ * [$h_{t-1}$, $x_t$] + + $b_c$)
       7. Output gate: $o_t$ = $\sigma$($W_o$ * [$h_{t-1}$, $x_t$] + $b_o$)
       8. Output: $o_t$ * tanh($C_t$)
+   9. $h_t$ at each step is a vector which encodes what the model understood about the sentence up to stage 't'.
+This is compressed knowledge of all the past trends up to time 't' which is revealed by LSTM at that point of time